Discharge Planning After Surgery

 Do I have stitches?
 And if so, when do they need to be taken out?

-Is there any kind of follow-up treatment to this surgery?
+Is there any kind of follow-up treatment for this surgery?

-When should I follow up with my provider?
+When should I follow up with my healthcare provider?

 In what cases should I contact my healthcare provider or nurse or seek medical care